 If your B&B is open all year round, you’ll want to entice as many guests as possible into paying you a visit whatever the weather.
 Your busiest periods will depend on your location, activities and which popular tourist attractions are nearby.
 Bear this in mind, keep an eye on how many bookings you are taking and you can devise a seasonal pricing strategy that will fill up your rooms nicely.

-We’ve come up with a few tried and tested tips to help you become a popular spot all year round, so why not give these a try if you’re in need of an off-season boost.
+We’ve come up with a few tried and tested tips to help you maximise your room occupancy and become a popular spot, so why not give these a try if you’re in need of an off-season boost.

 1. Embrace seasonal pricing

 Let your prices fall like autumn leaves or grow like daffodils in spring.
 Every B&B will be busier at certain points rather than others, so in your quietest season, it might be an idea to lower your prices or introduce deals to help pull in the guests.
 Maybe offer a third night half price if they book two, or something similar, to encourage people to stay longer and enjoy your excellent service for an extra night or two.

 2. Take advantage of school and bank holidays

 School holidays and bank holiday weekends are a great opportunity to win over your family customers by offering attractive deals.
 There are ways to maximise your occupancy and profits during both busy and quiet periods of the year, and while deals can encourage longer visits during the off-peak season, you might want to use a minimum stay requirement during the most popular times.
 For example, you could try only allowing a booking of two or more nights during weekends and bank holidays, or even three or more during school holidays.
 The more rooms you have filled, the more people to impress with your excellent service, so take advantage of the most competitive times and encourage longer visits to your guest house!